The Birth of the Black Fly Challenge

 The Moose River Plains, another unique Black Fly feature, were central to the idea of creating the race according to John.
 He calls it “the best mountain bike resource in New York State” and he credits Mike with doing “an awful lot of work those first few years.”
 Without the Moose River Plains the Black Fly just wouldn’t be the same.
 It truly is an irreplaceable resource.

 The Moose River Plains and the Black Fly Challenge connect not only Inlet and Indian Lake but also thousands of visitors who travel to this special place and for this special race.
 Born at Drake’s Inn, raised in the Plains and creating new Adirondack adventures every year – that’s the Black Fly Challenge.
-At twenty years, it’s aging well.
+Approaching the quarter-century mark, it’s aging well.

 Drake’s Inn is located on Rt 28, 1.5 miles north of downtown Inlet.